 Research

-"Individualism-Collectivism and Risk Perception around the World" (with Songfa Zhong), revise and resubmit (2nd round) at Management Science.
+"Individualism-Collectivism and Risk Perception around the World" (with Songfa Zhong), forthcoming at Management Science, 2025.

 Understanding cultural differences in risk perception is critical in an increasingly uncertain world.
 Here we examine the relationship between the individualism-collectivism continuum and risk perception around the world using a recently available dataset from the Lloyd’s Register Foundation World Risk Poll.
-Using a representative sample of 150,000 participants from 142 countries, the dataset contains rich information and investigates risk perception in terms of perceived likelihood and personal experiences for a range of risks in daily life.
-We observe that participants from countries with a more individualist culture perceive lower risk after controlling for their personal experiences.
-We observe similar results when we adopt an epidemiological approach to investigate the individualist cultural influence of migrants and use historical kinship tightness to proxy for individualism.
+The dataset contains rich information of a representative sample of 150,000 participants from 142 countries, and investigates risk perception in terms of perceived likelihood and personal experiences for a range of risks in daily life.
+We observe that participants from countries with a more individualistic culture perceive lower risk after controlling their personal experiences.
+We observe similar patterns when we adopt an epidemiological approach to investigate the individualistic cultural influence of first- and second-generation immigrants and use historical kinship tightness to proxy for individualism.
 Our study sheds light on the importance of culture in shaping risk perception and contributes to understanding global differences in behavioral traits.

 * presented by a co-author